mongoose4791/gog-receipts/README.md

 ## Compatibility

 - Operating system: Linux only.
-Windows and macOS are not supported;
+Windows and macOS are not supported.
 - Runtime: Node.js 20+ only.
 While Node 18+ may happen to work during development, the project targets Node 20 for CI and local development.